TheOdinProject/curriculum/nodeJS/express/views.md

 `express.static()` is a middleware function that enables the use of static assets, and we tell it to look for assets with the `public` directory as the root.

-Say we have the following `styles.css` file in the root of the `public` directory:
+Create the following `styles.css` file in the root of the `public` directory:

 ```css
 body {